-Sri Rama Navami recipes – Panakam and Vadapappu are offered to lord Sri Rama for Sri Rama Navami.
+Paanakam, Vadapappu – are offered to lord Sri Rama for Sri Rama Navami.
 Sri Rama Navami falls on the 9th day of Chaithra masam every year.
-As Sri Rama Navami is around the corner (when this recipe was posted), thought of posting the recipe for a traditional drink Panakam here in my blog.
+As Sri Rama Navami is around the corner (when this recipe was posted), thought of posting the recipe for a traditional drink Paanakam here in my blog.
 All Hindus celebrate this day as a festival as this is Lord Sri Rama’s birthday.

-Panakam is also served as prasadam in temples.
-Panakam has many nutritional values.
+Paanakam is also served as prasadam in temples.
+Paanakam has many nutritional values.
 This is the best thirst quencher and rich in antioxidants.
 Black pepper promotes digestion and helps reduce mucus and also help prevent colds.

 Usually jaggery is used in this recipe.
 Misri/patika bellam can be substituted for jaggery.
-Some people use lemon juice, salt, cardamom and edible camphor (paccha karpuram) also in this recipe.
+Lemon juice, salt, cardamom and edible camphor (paccha karpuram) can also be used in this recipe.

 PREP TIME: 10 MINS TOTAL TIME: 12 MINS SERVINGS : 1

 - Dissolve the grated or powdered jaggery in water, add dry ginger powder, crushed pepper.
 Stir everything well.